v2kovac/bigdata2016w/assignment1.md

 The Mapper of the second job emits every word with a map of the rest of the words (except itself) in a hashmap like so (word1, {word2:1, word3:1,..}).
 The reducer does the setup again where it gets the total lines from job 1, and a hashmap of the frequency of every word from the side data generated in job 1.
-The reducer/combiner simply does and element-wise sum of all the maps for a given word/key giving (word1, {word2:sum, word3:sum,...}).
+The reducer/combiner simply does an element-wise sum of all the maps for a given word/key giving (word1, {word2:sum, word3:sum,...}).
 The reducer then loops through all the keys of the map of a given word, and does the same operation described in pairs except the P(word1,word2) is obtained from the element-wise sum map.
 P(word1) and P(word2) are